-- where sexual abuse involving a family member is suspected or disclosed - where fabricated or induced illness is suspected - where to do so would impede an existing criminal investigation.
+• where sexual abuse involving a family member is suspected or disclosed

+- where fabricated or induced illness is suspected - where to do so would impede an existing criminal investigation.

-The Designated Safeguarding Lead and/or Deputy will complete, in detail, the Children's Social Care multi-agency referral form (available on the Halton Children and Young People Safeguarding Partnership website www.hcypsp.haltonsafeguarding.co.uk).
+The Designated Safeguarding Lead and/or Deputy will complete, in detail, the Children's Social Care multi-agency referral form (available on the Halton Safeguarding Children Partnership Home - Halton Safeguarding Children Partnership.
 They will include as much detail as possible relating to the child, immediate and wider family, the allegation of harm, situation, context, environment, risks and protective factors to enable Children's Social Care to react in a timely way.
 This referral form must be completed within a maximum of 48 hours but sooner when requested.
 Referral forms must be accompanied be at least one of Halton's assessment toolkit and screening forms. https://hcypsp.haltonsafeguarding.co.uk/halton-assessment-tool-kit-and-screening-tools/